The Bounds of Algorithmic Collusion; $Q$-learning, Gradient Learning, and the Folk Theorem: Proofs

 The proof is divided into two propositions; Proposition~\ref{propChar} that proves the lemma for $q=0$, and Proposition~\ref{propCharb} that proves it for $q>0$.

 In the proofs of Propositions~\ref{propChar} and~\ref{propCharb}, we make use of the following definitions and notation.

 Let $E_i$ be the set of pure strategies of player $i$, that is, the set of extremal points of $\Pi_i^{\ell_i}$.
-We index this set according to the order of the components in the vector $\pi_i$, which is, we denote with $e_\alpha\in E_i$ the pure strategy associated with the $\alpha$-th component of $\pi_i$.
+We index this set according to the order of the components in the vector $\pi_i$, and we denote by $e_\alpha\in E_i$ the pure strategy associated with the $\alpha$-th component of $\pi_i$.

 For $e_\alpha\in E_i$, let $\pi_i(e_\alpha)$ denote the $\alpha$-th component of $\pi_i$, which is the probability that the strategy $\pi_i$ assigns to the pure strategy $e_\alpha$.

 \begin{proposition} Lemma \ref{lemmaRepeated} holds in the case $q=0$, which, with the notation of Lemma \ref{lemmaRepeated} is equivalent to the following. \begin{enumerate}[label=(\alph*)] \item Condition \textit{C'(i)} is equivalent to $\pi^*$ being a Nash equilibrium. \item The strategy profile $\pi^*$ being a strict equilibrium implies \textit{C'(ii)}. \item An equilibrium satisfying \textit{C'(ii)} is strict. \end{enumerate} \end{proposition}